Mintaa911/100-days-of-code/log.md

 **Thoughts**: I see that Regex is very useful for form validation and check string patterns

 **Link to work:** [coding exercises] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript

+### Day 4: March 22, 2021

+**Today's Progress**: Finished the exercises about regex on freeCodeCamp

+**Thoughts**: returned to coding after two days and and forgot to update my github.
+Now I am doing it for yesterday's code

+**Link to work:** [coding exercises] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript